-Captain Marvel has recently had his name changed to "Shazam" in the New 52, where he was reimagined as a grittier, more relatable character.
-He starred in the Curse of Shazam! miniseries presented as a back-up feature in the main Justice League book, and has since started to appear in the Justice League books.
+Captain Marvel had his name changed to Shazam in the New 52, where he was reimagined as a grittier, more relatable character.
+He starred in the Curse of Shazam! miniseries presented as a back-up feature in the main Justice League book, and subsequently appeared in the Justice League books.
 As he now needs to specifically channel his willpower (his "intent") while saying "Shazam" for the spell to work, he doesn't have to worry about summoning lightning bolts every time he introduces himself.

 The title of Alan Moore's Watchmen is thematic and poetic, not literal; there is a team of heroes called the Minutemen and a later, failed attempt to form one called the Crimebusters, but there is no team called the Watchmen.

 The movie actually does rename the Crimebusters "the Watchmen", thereby both averting and exemplifying this trope.

 Though even in the movie, the title is something of a misnomer since the Crimebusters/Watchmen were a proposed team that never actually formed.
 The five main characters never make up an organized superhero team — for the most part, they're just independent vigilantes who form some close personal relationships.
 Nite Owl and Rorschach are the only characters who regularly fight crime as a team.